streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 As mentioned, the user interface must leave no space for misunderstandings, it must be concise and quick and easy to use.
 Also sounds obvious, but you will quickly find out that a balance must be found between covering all the edge cases and designing the form to be as straightforward and clutterless as possible.

 - Design the main form clutter-free so that it is straightforward for the majority of use cases.
 - Allow to answer popular edge cases, but don't clutter up the main form with that.
-A good pattern is to move such answers into the "Other answers..." menu.
+A good pattern is to move such answers into the "Uh..." menu.
 E.g. look at the [opening hours quest](app/src/main/java/de/westnordost/streetcomplete/quests/opening_hours/AddOpeningHoursForm.kt#L40-L48).
 - Don't rely on the "leave a note" fallback too much.
 It is not intended and does not work as a regular answer but is designed to cover the case that the question was invalid itself because it was based on wrong data like i.e. the place does not exist anymore.
 - The information the user should fill in should be as atomic as possible.
 Users are impatient, i.e. do not let them fill out a whole address with street name etc. when just the house number is fine too.
 - "A picture is worth a thousand words": Often the term for certain things may not be enough to convey the meaning of certain predefined answers.
 Do you know what a wheelbender is?
 You will know if you see the photo.